Onyx-Protocol/Onyx/docs/ivy-playground/tutorial.md

 # Ivy Playground Tutorial

-This tutorial shows you how to use the Ivy Playground, a new feature of Chain Core that lets you explore Ivy, Chain’s high-level contract language. **This is an early preview of Ivy provided for experimentation only.
+This tutorial shows you how to use the Ivy Playground, a new feature of Chain Core that lets you explore Ivy, Chain’s high-level contract language.
+For fuller details on the syntax and semantics of Ivy, see [the Ivy documentation](docs). **This is an early preview of Ivy provided for experimentation only.
 Not for production use.**

 ## Introduction